segmentio/segment-backstage-plugins/plugins/analytics-module-segment/README.md

 #### Optional: Prevent user identification

-If you wish to chose to identify Backstage users in analytics events, simply neglect to provide the `identityApi` when initializing the `SegmentAnalytics` API.
+If you choose not to identify Backstage users in analytics events, simply neglect to provide the `identityApi` when initializing the `SegmentAnalytics` API.

 ```ts
 // packages/app/src/apis.ts